Louis de Jaucourt

-Chevalier Louis de Jaucourt ([də ʒokuʁ]; 16 September 1704 – 3 February 1779) was a French scholar and the most prolific contributor to the Encyclopédie.
-He wrote about 18,000 articles on subjects including physiology, chemistry, botany, pathology, and political history, or about 25% of the entire encyclopaedia, all done voluntarily.
-In the generations after the Encyclopédie's, mainly due to his aristocratic background, his legacy was largely overshadowed by the more bohemian Denis Diderot, Jean-Jacques Rousseau and others, but by the mid-20th century more scholarly attention was being paid to him.
+Chevalier Louis de Jaucourt ([də ʒokuʁ]; 16 September 1704 – 3 February 1779) was a French scholar, and the most prolific contributor to the Encyclopédie.
+Voluntarily writing some 17,000 articles in all, his contributions amounted to around 25% of the entire work.
+His subjects included physiology, chemistry, botany, pathology, and political history.

+Following the French Revolution, Jaucourt's legacy was largely overshadowed by those of Denis Diderot, Jean-Jacques Rousseau and others.
+This was mainly because of his aristocratic background.
+By the mid-20th century, however, his work was receiving more scholarly attention.

 Biography

 Jaucourt was born in Paris, the youngest son of an aristocratic family.
+The Jaucourt family belonged to the Burgundian peasant nobility and had become Huguenots, and was therefore regarded with suspicion by the powers of Catholic France.
 As he could not entirely rely on inheritance or status to support himself, Jaucourt became a scholar.
 He studied theology in Geneva, natural sciences at the University of Cambridge, and medicine in Leiden.
 Upon returning to France, he spent the next 20 years writing the Lexicon medicum universale, a six-volume work on anatomy.
-He sent it to be published in Amsterdam to avoid French censorship but the ship carrying the sole manuscript sank, and 20 years of labour was lost.
+He sent it to be published in Amsterdam to avoid French censorship but the ship carrying the sole manuscript sank, and 20 years of labour were lost.
 He also wrote a biography of Leibniz.

-He practiced medicine and was a Fellow of the Royal Society in London and member of the academies of Berlin, Stockholm (elected a foreign member of the Royal Swedish Academy of Sciences in 1756), and Bordeaux.
+He practiced medicine and was a Fellow of the Royal Society in London and a member of the academies of Berlin, Stockholm (elected a foreign member of the Royal Swedish Academy in 1756), and Bordeaux.